TheGeneGenieProject/GeneGenie.Gedcom/README.md

 # GeneGenie.Gedcom

-A .Net Standard library for loading, saving, working with and analysing family trees stored in the GEDCOM format.
+A .Net 6.0 library for loading, saving, working with and analysing family trees stored in the GEDCOM format.

 Thank you to David A Knight who developed Gedcom.Net from which this project was forked.

 ## Installation

-Whilst we are below version 1.0 we won't be releasing a Nuget package (unless the .Net core / 4.5.x multi targeting issue [#5](../../issues/5) is handled before then).
+Whilst we are below version 1.0 we won't be releasing a Nuget package is handled before then).
 To use the library, please download the source and star / set the repository as watched so you receive updates.

 ## Basic usage